 Compliance Corner: Q&A on EEO-1 Reporting Requirements

-In this month’s Compliance Corner blog, isolved People Services HR Consultant Rachel Barr is answering common questions about ensuring compliance with the Employer Information Report EEO-1, also known as the EEO-1 Report.
-Learn about EEO-1 reporting requirements and the information needed to file it by reading the Q&A below:*
+In this month’s Compliance Corner blog, isolved People Services HR Consultant Rachel Barr is answering common questions about ensuring compliance with the Employer Information Report, also known as the EEO-1 Report.
+Read the Q&A below to learn more about EEO-1 reporting requirements and the information needed to file it.*

 1. What is an EEO-1 Report and who is required to complete one?